IDinsight/ask-a-question/docs/develop/setup.md

 !!! note "After you've run the FastAPI app, you can also run `make add-dummy-faqs` to auto-load some default FAQs into the database if you wish."

-You can stop and remove them using:
+You can stop and remove the PostgreSQL container using:

     make teardown-db